kopsha/python-1o1/docs/lists.rst

 If you display the list, you will see it contains the new values.
-Notice how lists preserve the order of the data; this is different from sets.
+Notice how lists preserve the order of the data, in lists order is everything.
-In sets, the order is not important.
-In lists order is everything.

 You do not have to view the entire list.
 If you want to see a specific value, you can access it by its index.